 - The Star Trek: The Original Series episode "The Return of the Archons" had a civilization mentally controlled by a mad computer.
 Anyone who escaped control was brainwashed into rejoining "The Body".
 Anyone unaffected by the brainwashing was killed.
 The uncontrolled members helped the Enterprise crew destroy the control computer.

-- An episode of The Twilight Zone centered on a world where once every person comes of age, they are forcibly given plastic surgery and a personality change to make them beautiful and identical to everyone else.
-The protagonist is a slightly plain faced girl who desperately wants to be herself.
+- The Twilight Zone (1959): The episode "Number 12 Looks Just Like You" centered on a world where once every person comes of age, they are forcibly given plastic surgery and a personality change to make them beautiful and identical to everyone else.
+The protagonist is a slightly plain-faced girl who desperately wants to be herself.

 - On the album The Adversary by Ihsahn, several if not all songs seem to deal with the idea that the "genius" is unappreciated and rejected in human society.